investment insights

 However, the first round results mask a huge amount of uncertainty around the final makeup of the French parliament.
 It creates an unusually high number of three-way races for parliamentary seats, making forecasting the result very tough: traditionally the first-round leader goes on to win a large share of constituencies in the second round, but this is less clear-cut.

 The final outcome depends on how the centre and left-wing parties choose to field their candidates in the second round of voting on 7 July.
 Historically, French political parties have coordinated to block the far-right from gaining power.
-The crucial factor is the centre and left wing’s second-round strategy, and the result from any negotiations among them.
+The crucial factor is the centre and left wing’s second-round strategy, and the result of any negotiations among them.
 Jean-Luc Mélenchon, leader of the left-wing ‘France Insoumise’ (LFI) party, has said his party’s candidates who placed third will withdraw.
 The centre has also taken a similar approach, as stated by Mr Attal, although making an exception for run-offs against far-left LFI candidates.
 The deadline for such agreements is the end of 2 July.

 The most likely result looks like a ‘hung’ parliament that risks political paralysis, either with a caretaker, or hard right-led minority government, at least until the next presidential election scheduled for April 2027 (see table).